Soviet–Lithuanian Peace Treaty: Polish–Lithuanian conflict

 In September, when the Poles had gained an upper hand and were pursuing the Soviets back to the east, Soviet forces moved at will through Lithuanian-controlled territory, but Polish forces that tried to pursue them were arrested and interned.
 Lithuania's declared neutrality was challenged by Poland, which accused Lithuania of allowing free Soviet passage through its territory, which Lithuania could not deny.
 The treaty did not create a formal military alliance between the Soviets and the Lithuanians but it diminished Lithuania's standing as a neutral state. Łossowski wrote that Lithuania's lack of neutrality towards Poland was such that "the Polish government could have with full justification treated Lithuania as a country participating in the war on the other side, with all of its political and legal implications".
 Historian Alfred E. Senn wrote that "the Lithuanians cannot claim to have been 'strictly neutral'", and that "the Lithuanians should not have been surprised when, at the end of August, Warsaw refused to recognize Kaunas's neutrality".
+This can be understood in the context of Vilna offensive, Sejny uprising, 1919 Polish coup attempt in Lithuania and other intrigues by the Polish side, which made Lithuanians suspicious of their true intentions.

 In late August, Lithuanian and Polish missions met in Kaunas to negotiate the situation.
 While the talks were underway, Polish troops retook Sejny, Augustów, and Suwałki in the south.
 The Suwałki Region held great symbolic importance for the Lithuanians as a locus of their independence movement.
 Lithuania mounted military operations in the area.
-Poland also wanted to reclaim Vilnius, which it had been forced to abandon during the Soviet offensive in July.
+Poland also wanted to seize Vilnius, which it had been forced to abandon during the Soviet offensive in July.
 The clashes led to a war on a wide front between Poland and Lithuania in September.
 An intervention was made by the League of Nations, which brokered the Suwałki Agreement on October 7, 1920, which was to have taken effect on October 10.
 However, on October 9, Polish General Lucjan Żeligowski staged a mutiny, invaded Lithuania and took over Vilnius.
 Most of the Vilnius and Suwałki Regions would remain under Polish control during the interwar period, and interwar Polish–Lithuanian relations were described as "no war, no peace".